souza10v/souza10v/README.md

 - 🧑‍💻 Looking forward to a work position as an iOS Dev

-- 🗺 Fun fact: Learned Spanish living in the US instead of learning in a Hispanic country
+- 🗺 Fun fact is I learned Spanish living in the US instead of learning in a Hispanic country

  <!-- **souza10v/souza10v** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.